 As a short cut, you can calculate acceleration using the Transit Time Nomogram

-We don't care about acceleration, with the major exception of landing and take-off.
-If the Polaris is taking off from Terra, and it does not produce acceleration greater than 1 g, it is just going to hover there vibrating while the jet burns a hole in the ground.
-For these calculations, for Mi use the spacecraft's mass with full propellant tanks.
+We don't care about acceleration, that is, with the major exception of landing and take-off.
+If the Polaris is taking off from Terra, and it does not produce acceleration greater than 1 g, it is not going to move even a millimeter higher.
+For these calculations, for Mc use the spacecraft's mass with full propellant tanks.
 As a rule of thumb, you want the spacecraft capable of doing 1.5 g, though 1.3 g will do in theory, and 10.0 g will really reduce the gravitational drag.
 1.5 g = 14.72 m/s.
 The value you pick will be what you will use to calculate Apg in the gravitational drag formula.

 On the Transit Time Nomogram, the minimum liftoff values are labeled on the Acceleration scale for your convenience.
 In the example above, a 46 metric ton spacecraft with a particle-bed nuclear thermal propulsion system can accelerate at 0.5 g.
 Glancing at the chart, you can see that the spacecraft has no trouble lifting off from Mercury, Mars, and the various moons; but cannot lift off from Venus or Earth.

 This means that the engine's so-called "thrust to weight ratio" has to be higher than 1.0 if the rocket is expected to take off from Terra.
 (You can get away with less on smaller planets.
 Maybe.)
 Sometimes you are lucky and can find this value while researching propulsion systems.
 Lucky you, I included this data in the engine table above.
 Bottom line: do not use any engine marked "no" in the T/W>1.0 column if the spacecraft has to be capable of takeoff or landing.